CAAPIM/modular-assertion-builder/README.md

 ## License

-Copyright (c) 2017 CA. All rights reserved.
+Copyright © 2017-2024.
+Broadcom Inc. and its subsidiaries.
+All Rights Reserved.

 This software may be modified and distributed under the terms of the MIT license.
 See the [LICENSE][license-link] file for details.